MTN-Group/MoMoAPIs_Android_sdk/README.md

 ```

-Theis table below describe the different steps required in creating API User and API key in Sandbox and Production Environments.
+This table below describe the different steps required in creating API User and API key in Sandbox and Production Environments.

 <table>